jbottum/t5pat/langchain_markdown46.md

 ![alt_text](correct.png "image_tooltip")

-## Output review

 ### Summary for Large model

 Each of the answers did not answer the first question.
 The answers did not provide much context, although we did not ask for context in the answer.
 Determinining what is correct or incorrect for a reasoning question could have some subjectivity.

 Let's look at the output for the Large model's output in the pipeline.
 This chart provides the question types, the correctness of the answer, and the time required to generate the pipelines answers.

-For our detailed review of the answers, let’s first examine the results of the flan-t5-large model for knowledge retreival.

 | Prompt| Correct | Time in sec |
 | --- | --- | --- |